RavDas/Netflix-Clone-Deployment/README.md

 Step 14 — Terminate the AWS EC2 Instances.

-### Launch an Ubuntu(22.04) T2 Medium Instance
+### Launch an Ubuntu(22.04) T2 Large Instance

-Launch an AWS T2 medium instance.
+Launch an AWS T2 large instance.
 Use the image as Ubuntu.
 You can create a new key pair or use an existing one.

 ![image](https://github.com/user-attachments/assets/4e65c82e-f8b8-4318-8827-010a731ac987)